GROUPAMA - FDJ

-Every 14 July, it is said that the riders in the squad managed by Marc Madiot, a charismatic figure of cycling, used to psych up by listening to La Marseillaise and Le chant des partisans in their team bus.
+The legend says that the riders managed by Marc Madiot, a charismatic figure of cycling, used to psych up every 14 July by listening to La Marseillaise and Le chant des partisans in their team bus.
 The handful of foreigners (Bradley McGee, Baden Cooke, Philippe Gilbert) who have flourished in the team sponsored by the French national lottery can bear witness to the fact that Groupama–FDJ, formerly known as La Française des Jeux, fdjeux.com, FDJ-BigMat and FDJ.fr before becoming Groupama–FDJ in 2018, is steeped in the blue, white and red colours of the Tour de France's home nation.

 From the very beginning in 1997, in the wake of Frédéric Guesdon's triumph in Paris–Roubaix, the team took a stage win in the Grande Boucle, courtesy of Christophe Mengin in Fribourg (Switzerland).
-It also made its mark on the centennial Tour (2003), where the Australian duo of McGee and Cooke took the prologue and the green jersey classification, respectively.
-Arnaud Démare's sprint victory in Vittel in 2017 while wearing the tricoloured jersey was a powerful symbol, especially after he followed it up with another triumph in Pau in 2018 and a Giro stage win in Modena earlier this season.
-Groupama–FDJ continues to nurture French talent, with Valentin Madouas, 13th in the 2019 Giro, and another Breton, 22-year-old Tour de Romandie stage winner David Gaudu, honing their skills in the shadow of Thibaut Pinot.
+It also made its mark on the centennial Tour (2003), where the Australian duo of McGee and Cooke took the prologue and the green jersey, respectively.
+Arnaud Démare's sprint victory in Vittel in 2017 while wearing the tricoloured jersey was a powerful symbol, especially after he followed it up with another triumph in Pau in 2018 to match Pierrick Fédrigo's 2012 exploit in Occitania.